Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Methods

 \subsection{Satellite Density Field}

-In order to simplify the collision probability calculations, we use azimuthally symmetric spherical grid cells to represent an averaged satellite density field.
+In order to simplify the collision probability calculations, we use azimuthally symmetric\footnote{In this study we refer to ``azimuth" in the customary sense pertaining to spherical coordinates.
+That is, we use the coordinates ($R,\theta,\phi$) as the radial, polar, and azimuthal coordinates respectively to describe positional vectors, where the azimuthal angle is measured from an arbitrary reference point.} spherical grid cells to represent an averaged satellite density field.
 This avoids the need for directly calculating a collision probability between debris fragments and each individual satellite, an expensive computational process.
+The density field is thus held constant during the simulation.

 We assign each cell $i$ an altitude $h_i = R_i - R_\oplus$ and a co-latitude $\theta_i$ value, with respective widths of $\Delta R = 1$ km and $\Delta \theta = 1^\circ$.
 The inner boundary of the grid has an altitude $h_{\rm{min}}=300$ km.
 For the satcon distributions, the upper grid boundary is $h_{\rm{max}} = 1,500$ km.
 However, the comparison simulation that uses the actual 2019 satellite distribution requires a higher upper boundary, with $h_{\rm{max}} = 2,000$ km.
 Note that these boundaries are only for defining the satellite density fields.